PushpenderDangi/TCP-load-balancer/README.md

 sudo apt install curl -y

+**sudo** - performs the following command with super-user (root) capabilities.
+Many actions that require modifying system files or installing applications require extra permissions to go through.

+**apt** - is a command-line tool which Ubuntu uses to install, remove, and manage software packages.

+**install** - The install command installs a specified file in a specific place within a file system.

+**curl** - Client URL is a command line tool that enables data exchange between a device and a server through a terminal.

 -y flag means "yes" to any prompts, so it automatically agrees to the upgrades without asking for confirmation.